rahulx2001/HR_DASHBOARD_POWERBI/README.md

 - **Automated reporting** for HR teams

 ## About the Author
-Created by [Your Name](https://www.linkedin.com/in/yourprofile/) - Connect with me on LinkedIn!
+Created by [Rahul](https://www.linkedin.com/in/yourprofile/) - Connect with me on LinkedIn!

 ## License
 This project is open source and available under the [MIT License](LICENSE).